-CHECK LARONE FAMILY PRESS FOR SELF-PUBLISHED BOOKS.
+CHECK LARONE FAMILY PRESS FOR OTHER BOOKS.

 Now in its third edition, What Every Middle School Teacher Should Know, published in 2014 by Heinemann, provides timely research, strategies, and models that illuminate the philosophies and practices that best serve the needs of young adolescents.
 This comprehensive description of truly responsive middle level teaching is anchored in the voices of young adolescents.